Instagram Ads: Creative Tips for Social Advertisers

 - Comment (1)

 Very quickly, Instagram advertising has become a high priority for marketers.
 As Instagram has continued to mature as a platform, a variety of new ad formats have been introduced – Story, Carousel, Slideshow, Video, and Single Image – and with strong effectiveness among audiences.

-Instagram has become a compelling platform for advertisers because it is connected to the larger Facebook ecosystem, which provides rich data and audience targeting capabilities.
+Instagram has become a compelling platform for social advertisers because it is connected to the larger Facebook ecosystem, which provides rich data and audience targeting capabilities.
 There is also Facebook and Instagram’s undeniable scale.
 The more discoverability of Instagram profiles and scale from existing followers has encouraged a significant number of publishers, influencers, and brands to prioritize Instagram.
-As a result, creating a content-rich environment that complements a variety of content-driven advertising.
+As a result, this has created a content-rich environment that complements a variety of content-driven advertising.

 Instagram Stories hold a strong advantage in its ability to scale quickly, given its immediate plugin to the existing and proven Facebook to Instagram ad infrastructure.
 Thus, making it a highly popular format among advertisers.
 These full screen, high-resolution single image or video ads appear between Instagram user stories for up to 15 seconds, or until the user dismisses the ad.
 The shorter video format has become increasingly effective among consumers who want concise ads with an immediate call to action.

 How can you stand out?
 For Instagram story ads, you’ll want to take advantage of the following elements: